-Capital assets with an individual cost greater than \$5,000 and having a useful life of three or more years are capitalized and recorded at cost or at the estimated fair value of the assets at the time of acquisition where complete historical records have not been maintained.
+Capital assets with an individual cost greater than \$5,000 and having a useful life of three or more years are capitalized and recorded at cost or at the estimated fair value of the assets at the time of acquisition where complete historical records have not been maintained (except for intangible right-to-use lease assets which is discussed thereafter).
 Donated capital assets are valued at their acquisition value at the date of the donation.
 The costs of normal maintenance and repairs that do not add to the value of these assets or materially extend assets lives are not capitalized.